buildings sum insured, Insurance Claim Management, Loss Assessor, underinsurance

 Wrong building sum insured can lead to Underinsurance

 There is an easy way to calculate building sum insured to assist when you are renewing or updating insurance policy.
-Your building sum insured must include all costs to fully demolish and rebuild the property in full, including all ancillary costs.
+Your building sum insured must include all costs to fully demolish and the rebuild value for the property in full, including all ancillary costs.

-What to look out for when using the building sum insured calculator:
+What to look out for when using the rebuilding cost calculator:

 You must also include fees to comply with statutory and local authority requirements such as planning requirements and current building regulations.
 Remember that properties must be returned to current codes not as they were built originally.